Julianne Kathryn Martensen

 Julianne is preceded in death by her parents, as well as her brothers, John and Jim McDonnell.
 She is survived by her husband, Nick Binghieri; her children, Jimmy (Gwynyth) Isaacson, Carie (Nick) Ruggiano, and Robert (Lena) Martensen; and her sister, Jane (Bo) Hayner.
 She leaves behind her beloved grandchildren: Jovanni, Dante, Adia, Hagen, and Jerrylianne; sisters-in-law, Joyce and Gerry McDonnell; many nieces, nephews, cousins; her lifelong friend, Sam Atwell; a multitude of cherished friendships; and her furry companion, Clancy.
 Those who knew Julianne (Pippy) know that she loved fiercely and unconditionally and always showed up in times of need for her loved ones.
 Her presence and passion for life will be deeply missed.

-In lieu of an immediate service, a private Celebration of Life will take place in June in Mamaroneck, New York.
+In lieu of an immediate service, a private Celebration of Life will take place on June 13 in Mamaroneck, New York.
 Details will be announced once finalized.

 May the road rise to meet you.
 May the wind be always at your back.
 May the sun shine warm upon your face, The rains fall soft upon your fields, And, until we meet again, May God hold you in the palm of His hand.